MicrosoftDocs/azure-docs/articles/redis-cache/cache-howto-manage-redis-cache-powershell.md

 - [Azure Redis Cache cmdlet documentation on MSDN](https://msdn.microsoft.com/library/azure/mt634513.aspx)
 - [Azure Resource Manager Cmdlets](http://go.microsoft.com/fwlink/?LinkID=394765): Learn to use the cmdlets in the AzureResourceManager module.
-- [Using Resource groups to manage your Azure resources](../resource-group-template-deploy-portal.md): Learn how to create and manage resource groups in the Azure Portal.
+- [Using Resource groups to manage your Azure resources](../resource-group-template-deploy-portal.md): Learn how to create and manage resource groups in the Azure portal.
 - [Azure blog](http://blogs.msdn.com/windowsazure): Learn about new features in Azure.
 - [Windows PowerShell blog](http://blogs.msdn.com/powershell): Learn about new features in Windows PowerShell.
 - ["Hey, Scripting Guy!"
 Blog](http://blogs.technet.com/b/heyscriptingguy/): Get real-world tips and tricks from the Windows PowerShell community.